 No matter the age of your grandkids, chances are they understand technology.
-Your toddler grandson probably has a favorite iPad game, and your 15-year-old granddaughter will probably take a selfie because the restaurant is "real cool”, the shoreline is stunning and she thinks her hair looks perfect today.
+Your toddler grandson probably has a favorite tablet game, and your 15-year-old granddaughter will probably take a selfie at every stop and she thinks her hair looks perfect.

-If you are truly going to be ready for anything this trip, remember their chargers and keep the devices handy.
+If you are truly going to be ready for anything this trip, remember the device chargers.
 Technology could also help distract them from air pressure during a plane take off or give them additional fun facts while navigating through an unknown city.

 2. Schedule Everything (or Almost Everything)

 You are probably used to a little spontaneity on your trips, so this could be a change for you.
 But you may be thanking us in the long run.
 When planning your trip, take into account the age of your grandkids.
 While older kids may “go-with-the-flow” better than the younger, they will always look for something exciting and new.
 Try to include events that you all will love, like theme parks or biking tours.